-Welcome to the new tutorial session on “Machine Learning From Scratch“.
-In our previous article, we had covered about K-means algorithm.
-In this tutorial, we will cover the K-modes clustering algorithm from Scratch with a mathematical implementation example.
+Welcome to the new tutorial session on “Machine Learning From Scratch.”
+In our previous article, we covered the K-means algorithm.
+This tutorial will cover the K-mode clustering algorithm from Scratch with a mathematical implementation example.

-Similar to K-means, k-modes clustering is also an unsupervised algorithm used for clustering categorical variables.
-This algorithm groups data points in clusters based on the number of matching categories between centroid data points and observation data points.
-Unmatched data points are counted as +1 and similar data points are counted as zero.
-Centroids are updated based on the maximum frequency of categorical value i.e mode.
+Like K-means, k-mode clustering is also an unsupervised algorithm for categorical variables.
+This algorithm groups data points in clusters based on the number of matching categories between centroid and observation data points.
+Unmatched data points are counted as +1, and similar data points are counted as zero.
+Centroids are updated based on the maximum frequency of the categorical value, i.e., mode.

 THEORY ??
 WE PREFER EXAMPLE